RISKS OF BUYING A PET ONLINE EXPOSED

 2. In the case of puppies and kittens, insist on seeing the mother with the litter and judge the parents’ health and temperament.
 Check that the animal you are interested in is interacting with the mother.
 You should have easy access to the litter and be able to play with them and handle them freely.

-3. Where appropriate make sure your chosen pet is old enough to leave its mother.
+3. Where appropriate, make sure your chosen pet is old enough to leave its mother – at least 8 weeks old for both puppies and kittens.

 4. Check that the facilities are clean, have adequate and appropriate bedding, toys and stimulation and that the animals appear alert and healthy.